RandyOwensGit/JavaProjects/README.md

 ## [Minesweeper](/Minesweeper)

-My favorite project I have created so far.
 Fully functioning Minesweeper game inside console.

-Implements flood fill algorithm to recursively fill out board As well as many fun nested for loops :)
+Implements flood fill algorithm to recursively fill out board As well as many 'fun' nested for loops :)

 #### With a few small changes can operate very modular, allowing the user to choose their own board size.